Caterham 7: Ford

 After the demise of Rover and Powertrain, Caterham started the process of phasing out the Rover K-series engine and replacing them with Ford engines; the Sigma engine for Road sports and later 270 and 310 models, and the 2.0-litre and 2.3-litre Duratec engines for the more powerful Superlight, CSR, 360, 420, 620 and Super Seven 2000 ranges.

-In 2013 the 620R had installed a Ford Duratec direct injection 1999 cc supercharged straight-four engine rated at 315 PS at 7700 rpm and 297 Nm at 7350 rpm of torque.
+In 2013, the 620R had installed a Ford Duratec direct injection 1999 cc supercharged straight-four engine rated at 315 PS at 7700 rpm and 297 Nm at 7350 rpm of torque.

 Suzuki-engined models

 Seven 600 at Goodwood in 2023.

 In 2013, Caterham also launched the 160/165 at the opposite end of the spectrum.
-This used a Suzuki 660 cc three-cylinder turbo K6A engine, producing 80 hp-metric, with S3-style body work only.
+This used a Suzuki 660 cc three-cylinder turbo K6A engine, producing 80 hp, with S3-style body work only.
 The live rear axle and transmission were borrowed from the Suzuki Jimny.
 The model was only available in S (road) specification and continued until 2018.
 UK examples (160) have a full windshield; European export models (165) were only equipped with a small "aero screen" as the windshield frame did not meet EU field of vision requirements.
+When European pollution and fuel consumption guidelines testing were changed to WLTP (from the earlier NEDC) in September 2018, the 165 and the 355 both had to be discontinued in mainland Europe as Caterham was unable to meet the new requirements.

 The 160 was replaced in 2021 by the 170, available in both R (track) and S (road) specifications.
-The 170 uses a newer Suzuki 660 cc three cylinder turbo R06A engine, producing 84 hp-metric, and features narrower front and rear bodywork resulting in the smallest Seven Caterham have produced, and the lightest of the current range, weighing in at 440 kg in R specification.
-Again, this variant was only available in the S3 body.
-In 2022 a further variant, the Super Seven 600, was added.
-This features the same engine and chassis, but with more traditional clamshell front wings and a variety of other heritage styling changes.
+The 170 uses a newer Suzuki 660 cc three cylinder turbo R06A engine, producing 84 hp-metric; this car meets the WLTP testing requirements and is available to the same specifications in continental Europe as well as the United Kingdom.
+The 170 features narrower front and rear bodywork resulting in the smallest Seven Caterham have produced, and the lightest of the current range, weighing in at 440 kg in R specification.
+Again, this variant is only available in the S3 body.
+In 2022 a further variant, the Super Seven 600, was added: this features the same engine and chassis, but with more traditional clamshell front wings and a variety of other heritage styling changes.